gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 tomorrow."

 "Hold on, hold on.
 Look, I'm sorry.
 Seriously, I apologize.
 I was marching out of time there.
-I'm...ah, saints, I really am grateful for your help.
+I'm…ah, saints, I really am grateful for your help.
 I wouldn't even have taken her flowers if you hadn't told me to.
-I'm just...I can't stand the thought of messing up, you know?
+I'm just…I can't stand the thought of messing up, you know?
 Of her laughing at me.
 I can't stand it."